 The website’s owner can then sign into Kampyle’s website to see an interface for managing all the feedback that has been received.
 (It feels a bit like an email client, with an inbox and folders.)
 If visitors leave their email address, the website’s owner can easily inform them when the owner has responded to the feedback.

-We first mentioned Kampyle in 2008.
-Since then, one of our clients has achieved a double-digit improvement in its conversion rate as a result of an insight obtained through Kampyle.
+One of our clients achieved a double-digit improvement in its conversion rate as a result of an insight obtained through Kampyle.

 Would you like to know what your visitors want?
 They’re typing it into your website’s search tool!